aiibe/timer/README.md

 npm run electron
 ```

 Ready for release and distribution ?
-Let's pack it up.
+Let's pack it up for Linux and Mac

 ```
 npm run electron-build